octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterFA20/course.md

 The FA2 standard proposes a _unified token contract interface_ that accommodates all mentioned concerns.
 It aims to provide significant expressivity to contract developers to create new types of tokens while maintaining a common interface standard for wallet integrators and external developers.

-In the following chapter on Financial Application 2.0 , we will focus on _TZIP-12_ which stands for the 12th Tezos Improvement Proposal (same as EIP-721 for Ethereum).
+In the following chapter on Financial Asset 2.0 , we will focus on _TZIP-12_ which stands for the 12th Tezos Improvement Proposal (same as EIP-721 for Ethereum).

 ## Architecture